Do you have a large influx of website visitors, with only a small percentage of them converting?

 Each of these fields increase the amount of time that a shopper must spend to complete a transaction, as well as the probability that a user or website error occurs.

 Implementing Google Sign-In, or a similar solution, is another way to help shoppers avoid completing forms.
-By removing unnecessary form fields, conversion rates will increase and abandoned cart rates will drop.
+By removing unnecessary form fields, add to cart rates will increase and abandoned cart rates will drop.

 5. Offer coupon codes